egberts/egberts.github.io-src/content/articles/dns-bind9-local-dnssec.md

 Would it surprise you to learn that nearly ALL workstations do not make use of DNSSEC?
 Even Linux?
 Probably most IoT too?

-Let me stop you there, do not start enforcing DNSSEC at your workstation by inserting the following settings into your `/etc/resolv.conf` file ... yet:
+Let me stop you there.
+Do not just be starting the enforcing of DNSSEC in your workstation by inserting the following settings into your `/etc/resolv.conf` file ... yet: